victorribeirog/Planejador-de-Viagens/README.md

 # Planner

 Welcome to the Planner Trip project!
-This project is designed to help you manage your tasks and schedule efficiently.
+This web app is designed to help groups of friends plan their trips, log activities and share useful links, all in one place.

 ## Table of Contents